RakhithJK/dbeaver-cloudbeaver-wiki/Server-API-explorer.md

-Cloudbeaver server provides rich web API.
+CloudBeaver server provides rich web API.
 It is exposed via GraphQL protocol.

 GraphQL console can be accessed by URL http://localhost:${ServerPort}/${ContentRoot}/gql/console